Position trading: definition, strategies, and illustrated examples

 Position trading requires great patience and discipline because large trend movements are much rarer than the short-term opportunities created by market noise.

-Finally, position trading has some purely financial drawbacks, starting with the fact that you’re tying up a significant amount of capital for a long time.
+Finally, position trading has some purely financial drawbacks, starting with the fact that you’re sometimes tying up a significant amount of capital for a long time.

 Advantages